jeff3dx/react-query-params/README.md

 # React Query Params
-Easy to use query param support for React and React Router 4.
+Easy to use query param support for React.

 Plays super nice with React: